Kanimozhi (film): Filming

 The film was launched in a ceremony in Chennai in late March 2010 organised by the producers.
 Satish Chakravarthy performed songs from the film at the event, while noted actor Nassar compered.
 Following the launch, the film started the first schedule in April and completed the shoot within 46 days, shorter than the average Tamil film takes.
 Furthermore, unlike other most other Indian films, Kanimozhi was shot with live sound, while a special silent camera was also used.
-The sound was mixed at Yashraj Studios in Mumbai and audiographed by Anandar Chandrahasan.
+The sound was mixed at Yash Raj Studios in Mumbai and audiographed by Anandar Chandrahasan.
 The cast had spoken their lines on the set, with only Padamsee's voice being dubbed since she is not a native Tamil speaker.

 The song "Muzhumadhi" was dubbed as the "underwater song" and was completed entirely through the use of graphics, while final mixing for many scenes were record at the Sterling Sound studio, United States.
 In June, the work progressed with Padamsee and Jai filming scenes at AVM Studios in Vadapalani, Chennai.
 The song recorded at the studio ended the filming portions of the project, which was wrapped up on 18 June 2010.
 Despite being a love story, the lead pair had only shot together for two weeks, although they have since stated that they bonded during the filming, helping the on-screen chemistry of the characters.
 Post-production works began in July 2010, preparing for a release in August.
 However, the film was delayed and works finished in September 2010.

 Soundtrack

 The soundtrack to Kanimozhi was composed by Satish Chakravarthy, for whom it became his first theatrical release, as his previous album Leelai was delayed.
-The audio was released in a large function on 18 August 2010 at Kalaignar Arangam.
+The audio was released on 18 August 2010.